Brass students performing in a Mead Witter School of Music Wind Ensemble Concert

 Additional Required Courses9

 It is preferred that students take MUSIC 911 every semester it is offered.
-Other course options when 911 is not offered may be found below:
+Other course options when MUSIC 911 is not offered may be found below:

 Seminar in Musicology (every semester offered)